MrQubo/nordvpn-openvpn/README.md

 Quickstart
 ----------

-- Once installed, run `sudo nordvpn update` to download and install the configuration files.
+- Once installed, run `sudo nordvpn-openvpn update` to download and install the configuration files.
-- Edit `/etc/openvpn/client/nordvpn/credentials.conf`.
+- Edit `/etc/openvpn/client/nordvpn-openvpn/credentials.conf`.
-- Run `sudo nordvpn list` to choose a server (alternatively the `rank` command pings the servers).
+- Run `sudo nordvpn-openvpn list` to choose a server (alternatively the `rank` command pings the servers).
-- Finally `sudo nordvpn start <servername>`.
+- Finally `sudo nordvpn-openvpn start <servername>`.
 - The status command shows you the status of the systemd service.
-- See `sudo nordvpn -h` for more information.
+- See `sudo nordvpn-openvpn -h` for more information.